LaraPass/Translations/README.md

 This is a repository of all the translation files used in LaraPass v2 (for Personal, Teams &amp; SaaS Versions).

 # What is LaraPass v2?
 LaraPass v2 is a self-hosted password manager build with privacy, security and data ownership in mind.
 LaraPass v2 comes in 3 versions - Personal, Teams & SaaS versions.
+You can find out more details about LaraPass v2 at [`larapass.net`](https://larapass.net)

 # How to contribute
 Before contributing, ensure a request for the same langauge/transalations has not been placed by anyone else before.